 by Explore Disney+ Contributor

-The GRAMMY Awards® bring together many of the year’s most talked-about music artists, songwriters, and producers to recognize the sounds that shaped the last 12 months.
+The 2026 GRAMMY Awards® brought together many of the year’s most talked-about music artists, songwriters, and producers to recognize the sounds that shaped over the previous year.
 The awards span nearly every genre of music, with an expansive collection of recording categories that highlight creativity across the board.
-Here’s everything you need to know about the 2026 GRAMMY Awards®, including this year’s Disney+ and Hulu* nominees.
+Here’s everything you need to know about the 2026 GRAMMY Awards®, including this year’s Disney+ and Hulu* winners.

 Music by John Williams